switchbox-data/switchbox-theme/typst/wc-solar-doc.typ

 incentives available to homeowners installing rooftop solar.#note[See NY Scoping Plan Integration Analysis (NYSERDA 2022)] The credit can pay for 25% of a residential rooftop solar installation, or \$5,000, whichever is less.

-The *Residential Solar Tax Credit Reform Act* (#link("https://www.nysenate.gov/legislation/bills/2023/S3596/amendment/A")[S3596/A6739]) updates the current tax credit to make it fully refundable, so that low-income homeowners and people living in disadvantaged communities can also benefit from this incentive.#note(dy:-2em)[§1 of S3596/A6739 (Harckham and
+The *Residential Solar Tax Credit Reform Act* (#link("https://www.nysenate.gov/legislation/bills/2023/S3596/amendment/A")[S3596/A6739]) updates the current tax credit to make it fully refundable, so that low-income homeowners and people living in disadvantaged communities can also benefit from this incentive.#note(dy:-4em)[§1 of S3596/A6739 (Harckham and
 Walker 2024) allows residents to receive the full incentive from the state, regardless how much they owe in income tax.
 Today, a homeowner installing a \$20K system that owes \$1K in taxes would only receive \$1K, not the full \$5K they are eligible for.]
-The Act also increases #note(dy: 10em)[The All-Electric Building Act of 2023
+The Act also increases #note(dy: 7em)[The All-Electric Building Act of 2023
-(Kavanagh and Gallagher 2023), a version of which was enacted in the state’s FY ’23–24 budget.] the tax credit amount to \$10,000, which has not been updated since 2006.
+(Kavanagh and Gallagher 2023), a version of which was enacted in the state's FY '23--24 budget.] the tax credit amount to \$10,000, which has not been updated since 2006.

 The solar-project-by-income percentages in Figure 1 and Section 3.1 are based on the Residential Solar-Adopter Income and Demographic datasets from Lawrence Berkeley National Lab